UK Youth Parliament – young voices heard on next steps

 Local #YouthVoice must be heard – New Gov Guidance reviewed

-Democracy, News and Blogs, Young Voices Heard, Youth Voice in Democracy
+Democracy, News and Blogs Archive, Young Voices Heard, Youth Voice in Democracy

 Statutory Guidance on youth voice and influence in local youth services (the Education Act 1996, 507b) has just been updated and published (Sept 23) by the Gov's DCMS Youth Directorate.
 The original legislation is not just the statutory basis for the provision of local youth services in England, but where the law says that youth views ‘must’ be heard in shaping them.
 Does the latest guidance go far enough?
 James Cathcart reviews the implications for the #youthvoice movement and calls for a debate about the opportunities in the run up to a General Election 2024. (more…)